vamsiabishek/up42-products/README.md

 Run the following command: `npm run test`, this also provides the coverage of the test files.

-Test use Facebook's JEST framework for testing: http://facebook.github.io/jest/ and Teact testing library: https://testing-library.com/docs/react-testing-library/intro/
+Test use Facebook's JEST framework for testing: http://facebook.github.io/jest/ and React testing library: https://testing-library.com/docs/react-testing-library/intro/

+The mock data is available in the `mocks` folder which is used for testing.

 To add or remove the files/folders from test coverage, you can edit the `collectCoverageFrom` property inside `jest.config.js`